cncf/wg-serverless/workflow/spec/spec.md

 }
 ```

-and our "SendConfirmationForEachCompletedhOrder" ForEach state:
+and the state is defined as:

 ```json
 {